- White Mountains

 Day 5 Plymouth to Killington

+Journey to Killington today (287 miles, six hours).
 Cross the state border into Rhode Island this morning.
-Visit Newport, revered for its exclusivity at the turn of the 20th century.
+Cross the state border into Rhode Island this morning to visit Newport, revered for its exclusivity at the turn of the 20th century.
 This ‘Gilded Age’ was a period of prosperity and elegance, when magnificent summer palaces of the rich and powerful began peppering the rugged coast and lush countryside.
 Spend time on the historic waterfront, in the Antiques District, or join an optional excursion to The Breakers, a summer “cottage" of the Vanderbilt family, or set sail on a schooner to see Newport from the water.

 Day 6 Killington